Pre-Polluted Babies is an Alarming Phrase | Amoils.com

 All parents want to give their babies the very best possible start in life and if this is now how we bring newborn babies into the world, how can we even start to give them a fair chance at good health for the rest of their lives?

 While we wait for this report from the President’s Cancer Panel to metamorphoses from words to action, we can:

 - There is a campaign by the EWG to gather support for the new Kid Safe Chemicals Act.
 The nation’s toxic chemical regulatory act, the Toxic Substances Control Act, is in drastic need of reform as it was passed in 1976 and has never been amended or updated.
-If you go to here you will find a declaration you can sign to give children a safer and healthier future.
 The USA is behind the times as Europe has already passed its own REACH legislation which mandates replacing some 2000 known toxic chemicals with more benign models.

 - When you are pregnant and when your children are small, make sure to choose foods, toys, household and garden products with few endocrine disruptors or other toxins.
 This site will help you with information.